P79N6A/server/conf/mail/HOWTO.md

 ## <a id=1.2></a>1.2 put messages on the filesystem

-location isn't important as data is rewritten to a location derived from Message-ID. we like one directory per day
+location isn't important as data is rewritten to a location derived from Message-ID. one directory per day is simple enough:

-example **.procmailrc**:
+**.procmailrc**:

 ``` sh
 D=$HOME/.mail/`date +%Y/%m/%d`